 Like most of New Zealand, the weather in Dunedin can be on and off.
 When it’s “off”, here are some fantastic Plan Bs to try out – or Plan As, for that matter.

-Pretend you are travelling through New Zealand is the colonial times on the Taieri Gorge Railway.
+Pretend you are travelling through New Zealand is the colonial times on The Inlander, formerly the Taieri Gorge Railway.
 This historic railway meanders through the dramatic scenery of Taieri Gorge, crossing high viaducts and through countless tunnels.
 The journey departs and returns to the historic Dunedin Railway Station taking you in beautifully-restored carriages with an on-board cafe and open-air platforms to snap up some amazing photos.
 What’s more, a child goes free with every paying adult.
-[Update: the Taieri Gorge Railway is no longer operating – see the 10 Things to Do in Dunedin with Kids for alternative activities].
+Find out more about The Inlander on Viator and Tripadvisor.